 An organization qualifies for assistance if the organization serves or benefits a low-income community and does not have access to or cannot afford legal counsel.
 However, we consider a number of factors such as the community and population the organization serves, whether the organization can afford an attorney on its own, the capacity of an organization to work with an attorney, and the type of legal work involved.
 We cannot guarantee that we will be able to find an attorney to help, but we will strive to find a volunteer if your organization qualifies.

-Should you and your incorporating board be interested in nonprofit start up assistance, we will need the following information from you.
-We will not evaluate your application for placement unless these materials are provided to us:
+We will not evaluate your application for placement unless the following materials are provided to us:

-- Evidence that the organization will be serving a low-income population/ community (such as statistics of target area)
+- Evidence that the organization will be serving a low-income population or community (such as statistics of target area)

-- List of person serving or willing to serve as Board members and evidence that they’ve met at least once (such as board meeting minutes with signatures)
+- List of persons serving or willing to serve as board members and evidence that they have met at least once (such as board meeting minutes with signatures)

-- 3-year budget and financial projections outline, including detailed expenses and revenues.
-(See required financials from Part IX of the 1023 application)
+- Three-year budget and financial projections outline, including detailed expenses and revenues (See required financials from Part IX of the 1023 application)

 - Detailed fundraising plan identifying specific committed and potential sources of funding

-Next steps: Send the completed application to MCR.
-Upon receipt of a complete application, we will schedule an intake call to begin the referral process
+Please send the completed application to MCR.
+Upon receipt of a complete application, we will begin the referral process.

 Understanding Nonprofit Status and Incorporation